Mifta24/auto-quotes/README.md

 # 📜 Daily Quote

-> "It is the mark of an educated mind to be able to entertain a thought without accepting it."
+> "There are three classes of people: those who see.
+Those who see when they are shown.
+Those who do not see."
-> — **Aristotle**
+> — **Leonardo da Vinci**

 ---